ansys/pydpf-core/docs/source/concepts/concepts.rst

 Operators
 ---------
-You use :ref:`ref_dpf_operators_reference` to create, transform and stream the data.
+You use :ref:`ref_dpf_operators_reference` to create, transform, and stream the data.
 An *operator* is composed of a core and input and output pins.

 - The core handles the calculation.